fi2233fi/marketing_dashboard/README.md

 Average tenure sits around 4,200 days with very little movement over the period analyzed.
-High retention is a good sign but the flatness suggests the customer base is loyal and not growing — acquisition may be the bigger opportunity.
+High retention is a good sign but the flatness suggests the customer base is loyal and not growing — acquisition may be the bigger opportunity than retention investment.

 ---